Maya Region: Provinces

-The Mayan Region is thought to fully or partially encompass at least fourteen geologic provinces.
+The Maya Region is thought to fully or partially encompass at least fourteen geologic provinces.

 Basins

-The Mayan Region is believed to fully or partially comprehend at least five sedimentary basins.
+The Maya Region is believed to fully or partially comprehend at least five sedimentary basins.

 Tectonics

-The majority of the Mayan Region sits on the Maya Block of the North American Plate, though its southernmost extremes extend beyond this crustal fragment into the neighbouring Chortis Block of the Caribbean Plate.
-The Region notably houses the Motagua–Polochic Fault Zone in the south, part of the Central American Volcanic Front in the southwest, and further borders the Eastern Mexican Transform to the west.
+The majority of the Maya Region sits on the Maya Block of the North American Plate, though its southernmost extremes extend beyond this crustal fragment into the neighbouring Chortis Block of the Caribbean Plate.
+The Region notably houses the active Motagua–Polochic Fault Zone in the south, part of the Central American Volcanic Front in the southwest, and further borders the Eastern Mexican Transform to the west.

 Stratigraphy

-The Mayan Region's pre-Mesozoic crystalline basement is only exposed in the Mixtequita or Guichicovi Complex, the Chiapas Massif, the Altos Cuchumatanes, the Maya Mountains, and along the Chicxulub impact crater.
+The Maya Region's pre-Mesozoic crystalline basement is only exposed in the Mixtequita or Guichicovi Complex, the Chiapas Massif, the Altos Cuchumatanes, the Maya Mountains, and along the Chicxulub impact crater.
 It is elsewhere blanketed by extensive Mesozoic sedimentary cover.